All chestnut woods are strong, durable, and soft. These woods are easy to work with all types of tools.

 To make quality shingles, the wood must be resistant to water, ultraviolet rays, insects, and moss.

 Horse and sweet chestnut have poor decay resistance and are rated as non-durable to perishable.

 So once again, American chestnut is a great option for making durable shingles.
 In earlier times the bark of American chestnut had been used to make shingles.
 Even today it can be seen in many rural areas.

 A musical instrument maker chooses the wood very carefully.
 Because many challenges have to be faced while making great instruments.
 As wood should have better bending, gluing, and appearance properties.

 In this case, Sweet and Horse Chestnut are suitable wood species to make musical instruments.
 However, it is not as famous as mahogany and Sapele but it is also popular.

 Chestnut Wood Workability

-Chestnut Wood’s workability is much better than other hardwoods.
+Chestnut Wood’s workability is much better than many other hardwoods.
 The reason for this is low hardness and straight grain.
 Sweet Chestnut is a better option for carving, which can be carved easily.
-American chestnut can be a bit difficult due to its irregular grain pattern.
-But the overall workability is good.

 Sweet Chestnut, American chestnut Out Most species of chestnut split easily.
 So be careful while working on this species.
 To prevent the split, do pre-drilling before applying the nail and screw.